For some investors natural gas remains an exciting frontier. Read on for an in-depth look at why natural gas investing can be compelling.

-Investors considering investing in natural gas futures contracts should be aware that these contracts are very liquid, and extremely active throughout the week.
-Trading in natural gas futures contracts is generally heaviest on Thursdays, when the US Department of Energy releases its weekly natural gas storage report.
+Investors considering investing in natural gas futures should be aware that these contracts are very liquid, and extremely active throughout the week.
+Trading in natural gas futures is generally heaviest on Thursdays, when the US Department of Energy releases its weekly natural gas storage report.

 Some of the top natural gas futures contracts include: NG Henry Hub Natural Gas Futures, QG E-mini Natural Gas Futures and Delivered Natural Gas Futures.